ihaque/pydata_nyc_2013/README.md

 ## `pony_blanket`: Automatic text <-> database adapter

+See `pony_blanket/pony_blanket_example.py` for an example of usage.
+Run the Makefile in that directory to regenerate all necessary data files.

 The `pony_blanket` module is an adapter between the schemas defined by Marty Alchin's [`sheets` module](https://github.com/gulopine/sheets), providing schematized parsing for delimited text data, and [Pony ORM](http://ponyorm.com), an ORM